*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 There’s a lot to think about when you buy your first home – and it’s normal to have a lot of questions.
 You might be wondering about the best way to get down payment assistance or help with your closing costs.
 Here, we’ll cover some of the most advantageous programs for first-time home buyers.

-Several programs can help you pay for your down payment and closing costs, including charitable and government-sponsored programs.
-Local and federal tax credits can help lessen your tax bite and there are also educational programs that can offer help at every step.
+Several programs can help you with your down payment and closing costs, including charitable and government-sponsored programs.
+Local and federal tax credits can lessen the bite, and there are also educational programs that can offer help at every step.

 Down Payment Assistance

 A down payment is a large initial payment that you make when you buy a home.
 A down payment is required for most types of mortgages.
 Though many first-time home buyers believe that they need a 20% down payment to get a mortgage, many lenders issue loans to first-time buyers with as little as 3% down.

 Not sure you can cover a down payment on your own?
 You may also be able to get down payment assistance (DPA) through a few specific types of loans to reduce the amount you have to put down.